Recently Diagnosed With SMA

 This guide includes: safe and comfortable positions for your child; how to support their breathing, feeding and movement; at home and out and about; support and other resources.

-This treatment is currently only potentially available to children with SMA Type 1.
+In the UK, this treatment is currently only potentially available to children with SMA Type 1 in Scotland.
 This guide aims to help parents decide if they want to ask their medical team to assess their child for this treatment and, if so, how it can accessed.

 This guide includes: supporting your child's posture, movement and mobility; breathing and eating; transport; support and other resources.